ClarytyLLC/docs/src/docs/tutorials/pages/testing-and-debugging-engines.md

 }'
 ```

-If the engine output is valid, you will see `valid: true` under the `data` key of the response, as well as a `processed` field, which will show you only the fields that have been validated against the vtn-standard.
+If the engine output is valid, you will see `valid: true` under the `data` key of the response, as youll as a `processed` field, which will show you only the fields that have been validated against the vtn-standard.

 Here is an example of validating the above `transcript` output.